-Let’s face it, some elearning courses are boring and bland.
+Let’s face it, some eLearning courses are boring and bland.
 The fact that many online learners have short attention spans doesn’t help either.
-Combine the two, and you get low online learner retention rates and diminished elearning ROI.
+Combine the two, and you get low online learner retention rates and diminished eLearning ROI.
 Fortunately, there are ways to captivate and inspire your audience by appealing to their visual sensibilities and emotions.
-Here are 8 elearning course design elements that are sure to grab your online learners’ attention and keep them glued to their screens.
+Here are eight eLearning course design elements that are sure to grab your online learners’ attention and keep them glued to their screens.

 1. Eye-catching infographics

 Infographics blend text with visuals to highlight an important topic, trend or task.
 For example, they may include creative fonts, graphics, and charts to explore a noteworthy compliance issue.
 In most cases, infographics feature statistics and need-to-know facts accompanied by icons or pictures.
 Each section of the graphic focuses on a single idea or concept so that online learners can absorb the information before moving their gaze downwards.
 The secret is to create a separate infographic for each topic to prevent cognitive overload.
 Also, leave some space between each stat and fact to adhere to the “law of proximity”.

 2. Bold color palettes